 When it comes to parks and green spaces, Pittsburgh is pretty spoiled.
-From exploring the outdoors within the city to more adventurous outings just a short drive away, there’s no shortage of opportunities to get outside around here.
-Especially when someone (ahem!) compiles a list of everything you need to know about our region’s city, county, and state parks in one place.
+From urban oases to more adventurous outings just a quick drive away, there’s no shortage of opportunities to get outside around here.

 This state park is perfect for the adventurers out there.
-Bring your own kayak or canoe and you can whitewater raft down the Slippery Rock Creek.
-If you provide your own equipment and you and your buddies can traverse the Rim Road Climbing area.
+Bring your own kayak or canoe to whitewater raft down the Slippery Rock Creek.
+If you provide your own equipment, then you can also can traverse the Rim Road Climbing area.
 This park even offers hiking trails for all ages and experience levels.
 Looking for more of a leisurely activity?
 Fishing is permitted almost anywhere along the creek.
 McConnells Mill is sure to please everyone!

 Located at the corner of Fifth Avenue and Shadyside Avenue, Mellon Park is a great place to stop as you’re driving through Shadyside.
 The Walled Garden underwent a restoration of several years and was completed in June 2010.
 Since the update, the park has been offering events throughout the summer, including live classical music.
 Not interested in Beethoven?
 Don’t worry — you can schedule your own private events here, too!

 This park is unique in that it's the only county park that has a professional diving well!
 After working up a sweat from the rugged hiking and biking trails, cool off by taking a dip in the water.
 Cannon ball into 17-feet deep water from a one, three, or 10-meter concrete platform (hopefully you’re not afraid of heights).